TIG Welding Aluminum for Beginners | MillerWelds

 Some TIG machines allow you to fine-tune your TIG welding arc to better match the joint design or tailor the weld bead appearance to your preference.
 Besides setting just the amperage based on material thickness, fine-tuning can be done by adjusting balance and frequency.

 The balance function controls the cleaning, or etching, of the oxide layer off of the aluminum so it can be properly welded without puddle contamination.
 The lower the balance number, the more cleaning you get, and the higher the number, the less cleaning you get.
-You might want to change this setting based on your joint design, how heavy the oxide layer is on the aluminum or the desired look of the finished weld bead.
+You might want to change this setting based on your joint design; how heavy the oxide layer is on the aluminum or the desired look of the finished weld bead.

 The frequency function focuses the arc, and this setting is useful to tailor your arc based on the joint design.
 The lower the frequency setting, the wider and lazier the arc is.
 The higher the setting, the tighter and more focused the arc becomes.
 Higher frequency settings are helpful when welding in tight areas or where more precision is needed.
 Lower settings give you a wider, flatter bead that is good for butt joints or areas that need to be built up with weld material.